 When it comes down to the battle of the beans we drink, Cocoa beans Vs Coffee beans, we need to look at it objectively and at the many different aspects.

 Of course there is a natural bias here – being a coffee blog and all.
 However, in the name of professional integrity, I will remain as impartial as possible – I am also a chocolate lover and a sucker for white chocolate!

-In a section I discuss the health benefits of coffee and cacoa beans as disclaimer and for clarification purposes, I am not a medic nor do I claim to be.
-No health advice is given nor should be taken in the relevant section below.
+In a section I discuss the health benefits of coffee and cacao beans as a disclaimer and for clarification purposes, I am not a medic nor do I claim to be.
+No health advice is given nor should it be taken in the relevant section below.
 The information provided can easily be verified by highly trusted sources.